How to Track Website Traffic with Google Analytics

 How to Track Website Traffic Using Google Analytics (2024)

 Do you want to know how to track website traffic with Google Analytics?
-If you use Google Analytics to see your website traffic, you’ll get to see all kinds of data like how your visitors found your site, how long they spent on your site, and what pages they viewed.
+If you use Google Analytics to see your website traffic, you’ll gain access to all kinds of data, like how your visitors found your site, how long they spent on your site, and what pages they viewed.

-When you know how your visitors found you, whether through Google search, social media, or another channel, you can make impactful decisions to help you grow your traffic.
+When you check your website traffic with Google Analytics, you’ll learn how your visitors found you.
+Whether they clicked on your site through Google search, social media, or another channel, you can use the data to make impactful decisions to help you grow your traffic.

 In this article, we’ll show you how to track website traffic using Google Analytics.